appcelerator-archive/amp/docs/settings.md

   -s, --server string   Specify server (host:port)
 ```

-In order to start using the CLI configuration:
+In order to start using the CLI settings:
 - You can either:
-  - Create a new directory called `.amp` in the current working (local) directory and add the config file `amp.yml` in this directory.
+  - Create a new directory called `.amp` in the current working (local) directory and add the config file `amp.yml` in this directory, OR
   - Create a new directory called `amp` in the `$HOME/.config` directory and add the config file `amp.yml` in this directory (This is the default location).
 - Add values to the file in format:
   - `Variable: value`

->NOTE: For the moment, the settings file only stores the `Server` parameter,
+> NOTE: For the moment, the settings file only stores the `Server` parameter,
 which is used to point the CLI to a target cluster.
 More will be added in future releases.

 ### Examples

-* With the following configuration file, placed in the directory `$HOME/.config/amp`
+* The settings file is placed in the directory `$HOME/.config/amp`:
 ```
 Server: local.appcelerator.io
 ```

-* You can view the configuration of AMP using:
+* You can view the settings of AMP using:
 ```
 $ amp settings
 [local.appcelerator.io:50101]